 - Adult ticket* is €9 (or free with the Vienna Pass)

-On board, you enjoy a 20-25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).
+On board, you enjoy a roughly 25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).
 This is not a hop-on, hop-off opportunity: it starts and ends at Platform C at the Schwedenplatz station (see map below), with two starts an hour from 10 am to 5.30 pm.

-You can buy tickets on board, at station ticket offices or online.
+You can buy tickets on board, at station ticket offices or at online providers*.
 At the time of writing, a ticket cost €9 for adults and €4 for under 15s, with under 6s going free.
-The tram is also included in the Vienna Pass and one of the Vienna Sightseeing Bus packages.
+The tram is also included in the Vienna Pass (review).

 So is it worth it?